1950s neck scarf

 Geometric shapes and motifs featured on scarves, echoing the popular lines and styles of the decade.
 Polka dots were especially popular prints.

-To keep off the spring air chill, a small silk scarf could be tied around the head or close to the neck like these:
+To keep off the spring air chill, a small silk scarf could be tied around the head like a kerchief.
+These were worn in all seasons in light materials and paisley prints.

 1940s Scarf Styles